unimelbmdap/pylater/docs/notebooks/model_comparison.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

-The second model will use a 'swivel' sharing arrangment: the datasets will have a common intercept ($k$) parameter.
+The second model will use a 'swivel' sharing arrangement: the datasets will have a common intercept ($k$) parameter.

 ```{code-cell} ipython3
 ---